LAN automation

 This section describes how to add a new switch, add an existing switch, or configure a link in a LAN-automated stack.

-This section explains how to add a brand new switch that was never present in Cisco DNA Center.
+This section explains how to add a brand new switch that has never been present in Catalyst Center.

-You can add switches to a stack that is already LAN automated and in provisioned state without having to LAN automate or discover the new switch.
+You can add switches to a stack that is already LAN automated and in a provisioned state without LAN automating or discovering the new switch.

 Procedure